vsoch/myconnectome-d3/R/README.md

  - color: is the color that you want the node.
  - network: is the name of the network, and will be displayed in the top right when you mouse over the node.
 In the example above, R-1 corresponds to "R Default."
  - connections: Finally, here are the neighbors, which are calculated based on some thresholding (95% percentile in this case).
 The naming convention is the same as the "name" variable.
+ - x y and z coordinates

-You can generate this file however you want, however we provide a script (make_connectome_json.R) that will take as input a connectivity matrix and meta data, and will help you generate the above.
+You can generate this file however you want, however we provide a script `make_connectome_json.R` that will take as input a connectivity matrix and meta data, and will help you generate the above.
+You should source this script and run it with `run_make_connectome_json.R` to produce the data files for the web/data folder.

 # Prepare Your Data
 1. You need to prepare the following files: